 - Schedule a Presentation

 The trauma and injury coordinator at Baylor Scott & White Medical Center - Taylor, is available to address schools, civic organizations, community groups, churches and businesses in Taylor to help educate and raise awareness about distracted driving.

 To schedule a presentation, please email Dee Dee Abbott

 For more information on the Just Drive!
 Campaign, visit tetaf.org.

-Scott & White Taylor Hospital is participating in the Texas EMS, Trauma & Acute-Care Foundation's campaign Just Drive!
+Baylor Scott & White Medical Center - Taylor is participating in the Texas EMS, Trauma & Acute-Care Foundation's campaign Just Drive!
 The program was created to help raise awareness about the dangers of distracted driving and impact individuals'driving habits.

 What Is Distracted Driving?

 Research shows that when brains are overloaded by two cognitive tasks, people switch attention – without recognizing it – to make one task "primary" and the other "secondary."
 Cognitive attention to driving can become secondary to a phone conversation and impairs driving.
 People really can’t multi-task; they just switch attention and choose what to process.